 Pour the glaze over the ham balls, making sure to cover each one with the glaze.
 Then, you'll bake for about an hour or until the center of the ham balls reach 160 degrees Fahrenheit.
 (Be sure to temp a few to be sure!)
 Then dive in!!

-I LOVE making ham balls with graham crackers.
-They add just the right amount of sweetness and some added flavor.
-However, if you'd prefer to make them without, you can use crushed saltines or buttery crackers instead.
+I LOVE making my ham ball recipe with graham crackers.
+They add just the right amount of sweetness to counter the salty ham!
+However, if you'd prefer to make them without, you can use crushed saltines or butter crackers instead.
 (But really, try it with graham crackers first!! :))